runwayml/learn/docs/getting-started/installation.md

 ## Download Docker

-In order to fully use all of Runway capabilities you will need to have [Docker](https://www.docker.com/) installed in your computer.
-This is only a requirement when running models on your computer *(cloud GPU support comming soon!)*.
-Docker CE is a free and open-source software.
+In order to use all of Runway capabilities you will need to have [Docker](https://www.docker.com/) installed in your computer.
+This is only a requirement when you want to run some AI locally on your system.
+Docker is FREE and open-source software.
+Find out more, about [why we use Docker](getting-started/docker.md).

 You can download and install Docker using the following links: